 ERG (Erythroblast transformation-specific [ETS]-related gene) is a proto-oncogene, a member of the ETS family of transcription factors, located on 21q22.
 Genes in the ETS family regulate embryonic development, cell proliferation, differentiation, angiogenesis, inflammation, and apoptosis.
 The ERG gene encodes for a nuclear protein, also called ERG, which is involved in hematopoietic and endothelial development.
 ERG remains constitually expressed in endothelial cells in blood and lymphatic vessels, and in bone marrow stem cells.

-For the identification of endothelial differentiation ERG is more sensitive and specific than any other marker.
-Moreover the interpretation is often easier due to the nuclear reaction.
+For the identification of endothelial differentiation ERG seems more sensitive and specific than any other marker.
+Moreover, the interpretation is often easier due to the nuclear reaction, which also allows for double stains with cytoplasmic markers like podoplanin.
 In non-endothelial mesenchymal tumours ERG seems mostly expressed when an antibody against the C-terminus is applied.

 Among carcinomas, ERG is highly specific for prostate, while the sensitivity is moderate.